ogie-stogie/11_16_20_writeups/README.md

 # Affinity CTF
-This was suppose to be an easier CTF and I was able to grab a stenography flag in this CTF.<br>
+This was supposed to be an easier CTF and I was able to grab a stenography flag in this CTF.<br>
 ### STEGO: One is missing
 A straight forward challenge where I pulled up the image in a text editor and scanned through the file until I noticed the hidden flag.<br>
 <br>